 COVID-19

-Logan City Council facilities and services operate in line with Queensland Health’s ‘roadmap to easing restrictions’ and 'traffic light system'.
+Logan City Council facilities and services operate in line with the current advice from Queensland Health.

 Council’s top priority is the health and safety of our community, customers and staff.